Joey Mead King: Personal life

-An animal advocate for PAWS Philippines, Mead is a supporter of animal rights and anti animal cruelty.
-She moved back to the Philippines in 2007.
-She married Filipino Chinese business person, managing director of Victoria Court, and car enthusiast Angelina "Angie" Mead King in November 2011.
-In 2016, Angie came out as a transgender woman.
+An ambassador for the Philippine Animal Welfare Society (PAWS), Mead is an advocate of animal rights and is against animal cruelty.
+She moved back to the Philippines in 2007, and in 2011 married Chinese Filipino businessperson Angelina "Angie" Mead King in November 2011.
+In 2016, Angie came out as a transgender woman, with Mead’s support.
 In 2017, TLC premiered "The Kings", a special about the couple's relationship since Angie's transition.
-In November 2024, Angie's lung hurt due to a fire accident along South Luzon Expressway which destroyed her $171,000 Honda NSX.